jtirila/CarND-Path-Planning-Project/README.md

 ### Rubric points

+#### Path Generation

+#### Determinging Which Action are Safe

+Determine all the actions that are safe:
+ * Safe to go straight ahead?
+ * Safe to change to the lane on the left - also considers the possibility of already being on the leftmost lane, in which case a change to the left is not safe
+ * A similar consideration about changing lanes to the right
+ * Finally, if none of these options is safe , we'll just have to slow down in the current lane

+#### Generating the Trajectories

+#### Choosing the Best Trajectory

+Once the trajectories have been generated, we need to pick the one that we will want to follow.
+The choice is made using a _cost function_.

 > The car is able to drive at least 4.32 miles without incident..
 >
 > The top right screen of the simulator shows the current/best miles driven without incident.
 Incidents include exceeding acceleration/jerk/speed, collision, and driving outside of the lanes.
 Each incident case is also listed below in more detail.